GreenLandStudioProgression/Mist_os-fakeos-/README.md

 pip install pillow
 ```
 than you can download the os
-the version is still alpha 1.3
+the version is still alpha 1.3, i have alpha 1.4 that added multi window and resizing but it is still in development!